 Get a free consultation from a wrongful death lawyer and start considering your legal options.
 Filing a wrongful death claim can not only give you peace of mind, it can also provide you with the funds to help you deal with the financial hardship caused by your loved one’s unexpected passing.

 If you are thinking about bringing a wrongful death lawsuit in Katy, we’ve created the following wrongful death frequently asked questions to provide you with the information and answers you need.
-Reach out to the legal team of Stewart J. Guss, Attorney at Law, for more help determining your eligibility to file a wrongful death claim.
+Reach out to the legal team of Stewart J. Guss, Injury Accident Lawyers, for more help determining your eligibility to file a wrongful death claim.

 1. Will a criminal case against the at-fault party affect my Katy wrongful death claim?